 Academic Preparation for Occupational Therapy Schools

-Occupational therapists assist people with disabilities or injuries to increase independence in their daily activities (occupations).
-They seek to promote health and prevent injury.
-They work in a broad range of settings such as schools, long-term care, home health, rehabilitation, or hospitals.
-Master's Programs are accredited by the Accreditation Council for Occupational Therapy Education which is part of the American Occupational Therapy Association.
+An occupational therapist holds a Master’s of Occupational Therapy (MOT) degree or a Doctor of Occupational Therapy (OTD) degree.
+Occupational therapists use occupation and meaningful activities with specific goals to help people of all ages prevent, lessen, or adapt to disabilities and injuries.
+They help people meet goals to develop, recover, improve, and maintain skills needed for daily living and working.
+They work in a broad range of settings such as schools, long-term care, home health, rehabilitation, and hospitals.
+Programs in occupational therapy are accredited by the Accreditation Council for Occupational Therapy Education which is part of the American Occupational Therapy Association.

 A master’s degree or higher in OT is the minimum educational requirement.
 Various programs also require applicants to have volunteered or worked in an occupational therapy setting.
 Admissions requirements differ from program to program.
 For both the master's and doctoral-level occupational therapy programs, the professional content will be similar; however, the entry-level doctoral programs will place a greater emphasis on management, theory, research and critical thinking.